nickbruggen90/LabsVol8021Q/Project 1.0: pfSense + NetOps Foundation/initial_setup.md

 ### pfSense Creation and Initial Configuration
-First we will create the pfSense VM with VMWare Workstation.
+1. First we will create the pfSense VM with VMWare Workstation.
 Use the official pfSense CE .iso release.
 Choose the following configuration for set-up:
 ```
-1. 2 NICs are needed:
+-2 NICs are needed:
   - NIC 1: Bridged
   - NIC 2: Host-Only
-2. 2 GB RAM
+-2 GB RAM
-3. 20 GB storage space
+-20 GB storage space
-4. 2 processors
+-1 processor, 2 cores
 ```
 Once the VM boots up, pfSense will ask some configuration options.
 The ones you need to pay attention to are:
 ```